Savannah Protest Movement: Savannah prior to the civil rights movement

 During the 1940s, several political developments occurred in Georgia at the state level that increased African Americans' electoral opportunities.
-First, in 1943, the voting age was reduced from 21 to 18.
-Then, in 1944, the state's white primary system was abolished.
-Finally, in 1945, the poll tax was ended.
-Some of these electoral reforms were implemented by Georgia Governor Ellis Arnall, a political moderate who had beaten incumbent Eugene Talmadge in the 1942 election thanks to support from white liberals.
+This included a lowering of the voting age from 21 to 18, the abolition of the state's white primary system, and the elimination of the poll tax.
 Around this same time, activists in the state, especially consisting of black women, began to organize voter registration drives and pushed for the election of moderate politicians at the local level.
-Black civic leaders would then negotiate with these elected officials and were able to obtain concessions and agreements that included increased funding for public black schools and having black jurors on court cases.
+Black civic leaders would then negotiate with these elected officials and were able to obtain concessions and agreements.
 Between 1940 and 1946, the number of African Americans registered to vote in the state rose from roughly 20,000 in 1940 to 135,000 in 1946.
-Voter registration drives were especially successful in the three largest cities in the state: Atlanta, Savannah, and Augusta.
+In Savannah, the local NAACP chapter was reinvigorated by Ralph Mark Gilbert, who worked with his wife, Eloria, on mass voter registration drives in the city.
+By 1946, half of Savannah's 45,000 African Americans were registered to vote, with the city boasting the highest percentage of African Americans registered to vote in the American South.